 Before you confuse them with merchant accounts, let me briefly clarify.
 You already know what a payment gateway is all about, so I will just skip right to the merchant account.
 A merchant account holds your funds until you are ready to deposit it into your bank account.
 Their transactions charges are less than that of the payment gateways.

 Some payment gateways like PayPal for example, can function without a merchant account and transfers the funds directly to your account from your customers.

-With all these information shoved in your face, it can be a little bit overwhelming.
+With all this information shoved in your face, it can be a little bit overwhelming.
 The truth is that selling your products in the digital world is easy and not as complicated as it sounds.
 All it needs is one step and the next and voila!
-You are on your way to earning money round the clock.
+You are on your way to earning money around the clock.

-For your website to occupy a distinct place in the minds of your customers, you need attention-grabbing contents and attractive images.
+For your website to occupy a distinct place in the minds of your customers, you need attention-grabbing content and images.
 Having your website increases your professionalism and people are quick to buy when they know they’re buying from a professional.
-There are numerous website designs available on the web you can customize to suit your needs or you can outsource the creation of your website to a third party.
+There are numerous website designs available on the web you can customize to suit your needs.
+Otherwise, you can outsource the creation of your website to a third party.

 Armed with images that just scream “look at me!” and captivating content, your website appears interesting enough to warrant attention.
 You can upload information on your site with regards to your product images, product description, pricing, and shipping.
 If you have a good ecommerce platform in your pockets, it becomes an easy step.

 With this digital world comes consumers who are very strict with their demands for better service read to make the switch to an alternative brand.
 This has led to an increase in the messages that are all competing for the attention of the consumers.
 This means that brands don’t have captive audiences waiting around for brands.
 Instead, brands have to be extra remarkable to capture the attention of the consumers.